aznxed/TigerZone_Remastered/README.md

 ##How to Build the client

-We recommend using Eclipse.
-Which can be found at [https://eclipse.org/downloads/] This project can be opened in eclipse by clicking "Open Project from File System"
+We recommend using Eclipse, which can be found at [https://eclipse.org/downloads/].
+This project can be opened in eclipse by clicking "Open Project from File System"

 ![](http://i64.tinypic.com/25koqrk.png)